DominoJavaAddInExample/JADemo1/README.md

 Minimal example JavaAddin.
 This addin just prints the number of person documents registered on the Domino server in names.nsf every 30 seconds (can be configurable).

-## How to build JAR using MAVEN
+## Build instructions:

+### Moonshine

+The following SDKs must be configured in Moonshine
+- Gradle
+- OpenJDK 8

+Run the project like this:
+1. Open the project in Moonshine
+2. Open build.gradle and confirm that `notesInstallation` is set to your HCL Notes directory.
+TODO:  examples for each OS.
+3. Run `Project > Run Gradle Command..." in the project menu.
+4. The JAR will be generated at:  `build/libs/JavaAddinCoreDemo.jar`

+### Command Line

-Make sure you have Maven installed.
+Make sure you have Gradle installed.  `JAVA_HOME` should be JDK 8.

+For macOS set `DYLD_LIBRARY_PATH`:

+	export DYLD_LIBRARY_PATH=/Applications/HCL Notes.app/Contents/MacOS/

+TODO:  Windows needs Notes on the PATH

-form the project in CLI run command:
+Open the project directory and run:

-``mvn package``
+``gradle clean build``

-if run succesfully a file will be created in Target folder (i.e. JavaAddinCoreDemo-1.0.0.jar).
+If the build is successful, a file will be created in Target folder (i.e. `JavaAddinCoreDemo.jar`).
-It is required to have Notes.jar added to your maven local storage, see how to do that: https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html

-## How to load JavaAddinCoreDemo inside of Domino
+## How to load JavaAddin inside of Domino

-Open notes.ini on server and register your addin.
-For Example:
+Copy the JAR build above to a directory under the `JavaAddin` directory in the Domino directory.
+For example:

 ``
-JavaUserClassesExt=GJA_Genesis,GJA_DominoMeter,JavaAddinCoreDemo
-GJA_DominoMeter=JavaAddin/DominoMeter/DominoMeter-118.jar
-GJA_Genesis=JavaAddin/Genesis/Genesis-0.6.15.jar
-JavaAddinCoreDemo=JavaAddinCoreDemo/JavaAddinCoreDemo-1.0.0.jar
+/local/dominodata/JavaAddin/JavaAddinCoreDemo/JavaAddinCoreDemo.jar
 ``

-Make sure you uploaded JavaAddinCoreDemo-1.0.0.jar to the folder JavaAddinClean.
-On Windows it would be under Domino folder while on Linux it could be under Data folder.

-After that restart runjava task (first make quit and than load).
+Open notes.ini on server and add your addin to the classpath using the path selected above (relative to the Domino directory).
+For example:

 ``
+JavaUserClassesExt=JavaAddinCoreDemo
+JavaAddinCoreDemo=JavaAddin/JavaAddinCoreDemo/JavaAddinCoreDemo.jar
+``

+If `JavaUserClassesExt` already exists in notes.ini, you can add the new addin with comma separator:

+``
+JavaUserClassesExt=ExistingAddin,JavaAddinCoreDemo
+``

+After that, restart the runjava task:

+``
 tell runjava quit
 ``

-Ensure all java addins have been unloaded by command
+Ensure all java addins have been unloaded (If the command returns an error, they are unloaded):

 ``
 tell runjava show tasks
 ``

-### Run Addin from Domino console
+Then load the addin like this.
+The addin name is based on the main class (the class that implements JavaAddinCoreDemo)

 ``load runjava JavaAddinCoreDemo``

-### Unload Addin from Domino console
+The addin can be unloaded like this

 ``tell runjava unload JavaAddinCoreDemo``